for Your Maximum

 Article 21 of the New York State’s General Obligations Law is the statutory basis for a majority of tort claims in New York.
 The statute states, “Every person who shall sustain damages in his property… by any other person… is entitled to recover damages.”
 This means that a person injured as a result of a defendant’s negligence may be able to pursue financial compensation for any damages that resulted from such conduct.

 Personal injury cases are complex legal matters, and there are numerous factors that must be considered if you have suffered a serious injury.
-To determine the value of personal injury claims, our personal injury lawyers will consider many different factors.
+To determine the value of personal injury claims, our lawyers will consider many different factors.
 These include the severity of the injury, any long-term impacts on your life, and how much you can expect to recover from a legal settlement.

 It is not easy to name a price for someone’s pain and suffering.
 Recovering from trauma may take time, and every person heals at their own pace.
 Some people will develop PTSD symptoms that disappear after a few weeks, while others will experience serious long-term effects.